Ahmedbooudouh/CST8913/lab3/README.md

 - Propose a hybrid migration plan by combining IaaS, PaaS, and SaaS services.
 - Justify decisions for each component based on control, scalability, and modernization.

-## reflexion
+## Reflection
-I think this lab prepare us to next lessons about discovery and assessment process of cloud migration.
+I think this lab prepares us for the next lessons about discovery and the assessment process of cloud migration.